From Coils to Surface Recession: Multiphysics Simulation of Ablation in ICP Wind Tunnels: Results

 The graphite sample simulations in this work employ the material properties of Mersen 2160, modeled with isotropic, temperature-dependent behavior and a constant density of \SI{1.84}{\gram/\centi\meter^3}. \cref{fig:mersen_properties} shows the temperature dependence of thermal conductivity and heat capacity for the graphite sample.
 The surface emissivity is assumed to remain constant and equal to 0.85.
-It should be noted that the simulations employ material properties corresponding to a different graphite grade (Mersen 2160) than those used in the experiments (Mersen 2340), due to the unavailability of the data for the latter.
-Nevertheless, the two grades are expected to exhibit sufficiently similar properties to justify the use of Mersen 2160 data in the simulations.
+It should be noted that the simulations employ material properties corresponding to a different graphite grade (Mersen 2160) than those used in the experiments (Mersen 2340), due to the unavailability of the temperature-dependent data for the latter.
+Nevertheless, the two grades are expected to exhibit sufficiently similar properties to justify the use of Mersen 2160 data in the simulations. \cref{tab:mersen_prop} lists the properties of two grades, showing only minor differences in various properties \cite{mersen_2160,mersen_2340}.
+However, uncertainties remain on how much the properties (such as thermal conductivity and specific heat capacity) may differ as the temperature of the material increases, and the effect of these uncertainties on material response has been investigated in \cref{sec:discussion_on_ablation}.